Berserk-Games/Tabletop-Simulator-API/docs/events.md

 	* [<span class="tag pla"></span>](types.md) **sender**: Player which sent the chat message.

 !!!example
-	Prevent the blue player from sending messages to other player's.
+	Prevent the blue player from sending messages to other players.
 Instead print the message to the host.
 Permit chat from all other players.
 	```lua
 	function onChat(message, sender)
 		if sender.color == "Blue" then